 Miles Davis knew the secret of staying on track when things got hot, dressing in both linen and the coolest of cotton cloth, seersucker.
-Whilst jazz musicians and the general public are aware that pure linen fabric is perfect for sticky situations (as outlined in our recent Intelligence blog here), the benefits of seersucker aren’t as widely recognised.
+Whilst jazz musicians and the general public are aware that pure linen fabric is perfect for sticky situations, the benefits of seersucker aren’t as widely recognised.

 Seersucker: pretty in pink